Kerollmops/the-rust-session/The Rust session.md

 }
 ```

-_a Trait is a contract you sign with an object_
+_a Trait is a contract you sign with a type_

 ---